A visual tool for creative teams to plan, present, communicate and share the collection

 A web-based, live-data whiteboard document builder that automates tedious formatting and alignment tasks, speeds up creation, reduces errors with live data, and lets users improve and increase their output.

-Eliminating the need to export to PPT/PDF that caused dead data
+Eliminating the need to export to Powerpoint

 By getting receivers into the application as well, there was no need to export a static dead document.
 All data would now be available live in receiver mode.